Headscape/Drupal-settings/README.md

 ## Step 4

-Setup the setting.php, setting.local.php and development.services.yml files to
+Setup the settings.php, settings.local.php and development.services.yml files with the details from

-settings.php
+* <settings.md>
-settings-local.php
+* <settings-local.php>
-development-service.yml
+* <development.services.yml>

 These will vary slightly depending on who sets them up.
 Ideally, a standard should be made.
-My preference is to commit the setting.php file and development.services.yml file to the codebase.

 You then locally have the setting.local.php file which can reference the database details and a line to reference the development.service.yml file so that the caches are removed.
-You can do a similar job on the dev server but reference a different database.

 ## Step 5

-Once the files are set up you can then install a database locally for a default site.
-You must use MAMP or similar to set up the local hosting of your site first.
+Once the files are set up you can then install a database locally for a default site by accessing eg <http://localhost>